KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 From the code, the enum has three constants which represent the status of any network request.

 ### Modifying your List Adapter
-Since you have switched from a `ListView`, you need to revamp your `ListAdapter` class.
-Open your `ListAdapter` class and replace it with this snippet:
+Since you have switched from a `ListView`, you need change the element in the `activity_main.xml` and revamp your `ToDoListAdapter` class.
+Open the `activity_main.xml` file and replace the `ListView` tag with `androidx.recyclerview.widget.RecyclerView`.
+Then, open your `ToDoListAdapter` class and replace it with this snippet:

 ```kotlin
 // ./app/src/main/java/com/auth0/todo/util/ToDoListAdapter.java